robak86/hardwired/packages/react/README.md

 export const counterActionsDef = singleton.class(CounterActions, counterStoreDef);
 ```

 For purpose of this example we use `singleton` lifetime.
-For detailed explanation of life times
+For the detailed explanation of life times,
-please refer to hardwired
+please refer to hardwired docs
 [documentation](https://github.com/robak86/hardwired#definitions-lifetimes)

 2. Create components